 However, cows generate methane, a greenhouse gas with consequences for our planet.
 Believe it or not, nearly 60% of emissions created globally during milk production come in the form of enteric methane, released into the atmosphere burp by burp.
 A single dairy cow can generate three tons of CO2 equivalent every year.

 Bovaer® is a feed additive for cows (and other ruminants, such as sheep, goats, and deer) researched and developed over 10 years by DSM.
-Just a quarter teaspoon of Bovaer® per cow per day suppresses the enzyme that triggers methane production in a cow’s rumen and consistently reduces enteric methane emission by approximately 30%.
-It takes effect immediately and it’s safely broken down in the cow’s normal digestive system.
+Just a quarter teaspoon of Bovaer® per cow per day suppresses the enzyme that triggers methane production in a cow’s rumen and consistently reduces enteric methane emission by approximately 30% for dairy cows and even higher percentages (up to 90%) for beef cows.
+It takes effect immediately and it’s safely broken down in the cow’s normal digestive system into compounds already naturally present in the cow's stomach.
 As soon as the additive is not fed anymore, full methane production resumes and there are no lasting effects in the cow.
 The feed additive Bovaer® therefore contributes to a significant and immediate reduction of the environmental footprint of beef and dairy products.

 As a tool to fight climate change, this has the power to deliver quick and immediate wins for the planet.
 Methane’s warming effect is shorter lived and much more potent than carbon.
 So eliminating it begins to pay off right away.

 Bovaer® is the most extensively studied and scientifically proven solution to the challenge of burped methane to date.
 No negative impact on animal welfare, feed consumption or performance has ever been identified.
-After blocking methane production in the stomach, Bovaer® is broken down into natural compounds and eliminated by the cow’s normal digestive processes.
-Consistently reducing the methane emissions from cattle.
+After blocking methane production in the stomach, Bovaer® is broken down into natural compounds and eliminated by the cow’s normal digestive processes and consistently reduces their methane emissions.

 By helping to reduce the methane impact of cattle farming, we are helping to solve a major global sustainability challenge: supplying consumers with sufficient animal protein in a way that is farm wise and climate friendly.